|

 and public servants?

-Why aren't the vital instructions,
+Why aren't the vital

-and rules, for "taxable income", "excluded
+instructions, and rules, for "taxable income",

-income", or even something as simple as, "how
+"excluded income", or even something as simple

-in section 1 or 2, or at least the top 10 sections?
+up front, in section 1 or 2, or at least the top 10 sections?

-Only one section has the "rules"
+Only one section has

-for both "determining taxable income"
+the "rules" for both "determining

-and "excluded income", which is logical
+taxable income" and "excluded income",

-Why is this essential information placed
+Why is this essential

-thousands of pages later, in section 861?
+information placed thousands of pages later, in section

-Why do the rules say something other
+Why do the rules say

-than what we have been led to believe?
+something other than what we have been led to believe?

 "Unless excluded",